 Muscle or nerve biopsy.
 In this procedure, your healthcare provider removes a sample of tissue or cells from the body and examines it under a microscope.

 Spinal tap (lumbar puncture).
 In this test, your healthcare provider places a special needle into the lower back, into the area around the spinal cord.
-There he or she can measure the pressure in the spinal canal and brain.
+There they can measure the pressure in the spinal canal and brain.
 Your healthcare provider will remove a small amount of cerebrospinal fluid (CSF) and test it for an infection or other problems.
 CSF is the fluid that bathes the brain and spinal cord.

 How is ALS treated?